Research

 Consumer outlook

 A healthy labor market, coupled with excess savings that households accumulated during the pandemic, allowed consumers to continue spending at a robust pace last year.
-Now that those savings are largely depleted, the resiliency of households will be tested in 2024.
+Now that those savings are largely depleted, the resiliency of households is being tested in 2024.

 This article presents the latest trends in key indicators that impact consumers’ ability and willingness to spend.
 Visit this page throughout the year for ongoing analysis of the state of the American consumer.

-Employed consumers will spend money, and the national labor market continues to expand at a healthy pace.
-The national economy added more than 1.2 million jobs during the first 5 months of 2024, which is essentially on par with the average monthly gains of 2023.
-While employment growth will likely slow somewhat during the second half of 2024, the expectation is that employers will continue to expand payrolls through the end of the year.
+Job growth is the primary driver of consumer spending, and there are signs that the labor market is beginning to cool.
+The national economy added just 114,000 jobs in July, which was down from the average monthly gains of 217,500 jobs during the first half of 2024.
+Although a deceleration in job growth is likely during the second half of 2024, the expectation is that employers will continue to expand payrolls through the end of the year.

 Wage growth is slowing

-Along with steady job growth, wages continue to increase at rates above pre-pandemic levels.
-Average hourly earnings of private sector employees rose 4.1% between May 2023 and May 2024.
-That was nearly 2 percentage points below the strong gains posted during 2022, but it was still above the 3.3% average gain during 2019.
+Along with slower job growth, wage gains are also down from their robust pandemic-era growth rates.
+Average hourly earnings of private sector employees increased 3.6% between July 2023 and July 2024.
+That was more than 2 percentage points below the strong gains posted during 2022, but it was still slightly above the 3.3% average gain during 2019.

 Savings rate dipped below pre-pandemic levels